code-philia/PhishLLM/README.md

   ```

 ## Understand the Output
-- You will see the console is printing logs like the following <details><summary> Click to see the sample log</summary>
+- You will see the console is printing logs like the following <details><summary> Expand to see the sample log</summary>
     <pre><code>
       [PhishLLMLogger][DEBUG] Folder ./datasets/field_study/2023-09-01/device-862044b2-5124-4735-b6d5-f114eea4a232.remotewd.com
       [PhishLLMLogger][DEBUG] Logo caption: the logo for sonicwall network security appliance